 Credentials for verifying Tokens conforming to those ESData Security classes and algorithms, noting that no credentials are needed for verifying tokens using the unsecured ESData Security class.

-The present specification does not specify mechanisms for providing this information to the CSE.
-The present specification does not define data structures for storing this information on the CSE.
+The present document does not specify mechanisms for providing this information to the CSE.
+The present document does not define data structures for storing this information on the CSE.
 The security level to apply on each particular CSE has to be derived from application specific risk assessment.

 Creating a oneM2M JWT: When a Token Issuer is triggered to create a token, then the Token issuer shall perform the following steps: